IanLewis42/GravStorm/readme.txt

 o Windows
   In the gravstorm folder, there is a file called 'gravstorm.exe'.
   Double click this to run it.
 Feel free to make a shortcut, pin to the start menu or whatever.

-  Note that the Windows executable is called 'gravstorm.exe' ; the Raspberry Pi executabe is just 'gravstorm'.
-You can delete whichever one you don't need.

 MENU
 -----